lettier/lettier.github.io/posts/2017-01-15-linear-regression-and-the-amazing-beard.markdown

 the predicted outputs (as given by our hypothesis function).
 More precisely we wish to minimize our _cost_ or _loss_ function.

-The cost function takes the initial or found coefficients, the rows of inputs given, the list of outputs given, and returns the _mean squared error_ or MSE.
+The cost function takes the coefficients we've come up with, the rows of inputs given, the list of outputs given, and returns the _mean squared error_ or MSE.